 The Resolution of the Council of Ministers No. 51/2017, of April 19th, created the pilot project “Papel Zero” (Zero Paper) for implementation in public administrations.

-Promoted by the Secretaria-Geral do Ministério da Justiça, Direção-Geral do Ensino Superior and Turismo de Portugal, I.P., with the technical support of the Direção-Geral do Livro, dos Arquivos e das Bibliotecas, this project aims to decrease the use of paper and printer supplies, by means of the following measures:
+Promoted by the Secretaria-Geral do Ministério da Justiça, Direção-Geral do Ensino Superior and Turismo de Portugal, I.P., with the technical support of the Direção-Geral do Livro, dos Arquivos e das Bibliotecas, this project aims to reduce the use of paper and printer supplies, by means of the following measures:

-c) use of qualified electronic signatures, through the citizen’s card and the Sistema de Certificação de Atributos Profissionais (SCAP);
+c) Use of qualified electronic signatures, through the citizen’s card and the Sistema de Certificação de Atributos Profissionais (SCAP);

-This project allowed the implementation of a policy of environmentally responsible printing, through the adoption of a set of measures that, in addition to reducing costs with paper and other consumables, promotes dematerialised communication and work processes.
+This project allowed the implementation of a policy of environmentally responsible printing, through the adoption of a set of measures that, in addition to reducing costs for paper and other consumables, promotes dematerialised communication and work processes.

-In 2017, Turismo de Portugal reduced the number of printed sheets by 14% compared to 2016, which meant less 342,000 printed sheets.
+In 2017, Turismo de Portugal reduced the number of printed sheets by 14% compared to 2016, with 342,000 fewer printed sheets.